Alejjaandro/ecommerce-MERN/README.md

 npm install
 ```
 ### 3. If you want to clone my database in MongoDB Compass (JSON collections inside `/dataBaseCollections`):
+Although the project was made thinking in a technology e-commerce, the products of the web were take from a public API: <https://dummyjson.com/products>,
+that contains products of all type.
+I used this API to populate the web with differents categories and brands.

 All the data in your MongoDB database is stored in JSON-like documents.
 You can import JSON data into MongoDB Compass by following these steps or [see official docs](https://www.mongodb.com/docs/compass/current/import-export/):